wso2/kubernetes-ei/integrator-analytics/README.md

 ##### 11. Scale up using `kubectl scale`:

-Default deployment runs a single replica (or pod) of WSO2 Enterprise Integrator.
+Default deployment runs a single replica (or pod) of WSO2 Enterprise Integrator's Integrator profile.
 To scale this deployment into any `<n>` number of container replicas, upon your requirement, simply run following Kubernetes client command on the terminal.

 ```